hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 prints the contents of `/home/username` which is your home directory.

 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
-This may seem like a useless shortcut right now, but we used it earlier when we copied over the data to our home directory.
+This may seem like a useless shortcut right now, but it is needed to specify a destination, e.g. `cp ../data/counts.txt .` or `mv ~/james-scripts/parse-fasta.sh .`.

 To summarize, while you are in your home directory, the commands `ls ~`, `ls ~/.`, and `ls /home/username` all do exactly the same thing.
 These shortcuts are not necessary, but they are really convenient!